Non-Obvious Manipulability for Single-Parameter Agents and Bilateral Trade: Bilateral Trade

-Now let $y=0$: the following labelling will result in payments leading to the desired result.
-For every bid $x$ of the buyer set $\beta_x = 0$.
-Now for all choices of the bid of the buyer $\beta_y$ leading to the seller's best outcome the resulting profile will also appear on the buyer's best-case curve.
-Again the buyer pays 0 while the seller must receive a positive amount. \end{proof}

-\begin{lemma} In any efficient, IR, single-line WNOM mechanism $\mathcal{M}$ the worst-case outcomes occur for both the buyer and the seller when the trade is not executed, regardless of their bid. \end{lemma}

-\begin{proof} As before first consider the buyer's perspective.
-Assume there is a bid $x > \theta$ and let $y$ be a bid of the seller such that $f(x,y)=0$.
-The labelling constraints therefore require that $v - p_B(x,\omega_x) \le 0$ for all $v \in D_B$, and combining this with the previous facts we get $p_B(x,\omega_x) = x$.
+We can apply similar reasoning to show that trade does not occur for the buyer or seller in their worst-case outcome, no matter their bid.
+Since the mechanism is NOM then $f$ must be overlapping, hence there is a threshold bid $\theta_B$ and $\theta_S$ for the buyer and seller respectively whereby for all $x \ge \theta_B$ we have $f(x,\omega^B_x) = 1$ and $0$ otherwise, and for all $y \le \theta_S$ we have $f(\omega^S_y,y) = 1$ and $0$ otherwise.
+First consider the buyer.
+Assume there is a bid $x > \theta_B$ of the buyer and $y$ a bid of the seller such that $f(x,y)=0$.
+The labelling constraints require that $v - p_B(x,\omega^B_x) \le 0$ for all $v \in D_B$, and combining this with the previous facts we get $p_B(x,\omega^B_x) = x$.
 Now taking $v > x$ the buyer's utility at her worst-case outcome is strictly positive, a contradiction.
-Hence $\theta \ge x$ for all $x$, or $\theta = 1$.
-Thus in the buyer's worst case the trade is never executed.
+Hence $\theta_B \ge x$ for all $x$ and thus $\theta_B = 1$.
+Therefore in the buyer's worst case the trade is never executed.